MikeVelazcoMtz/nodePluralSight/README.md

 There are two ways to run this application:

-  1. Run it directly on your computer by running `node app.js`.
+  1. Run it directly on your computer by running `npm start`.
   2. Run this application with docker-compose by running `docker-compose up`.

 If want to work directly on your computer you must run `npm install` in order to install all of the node dependences.